credativ/plutono/docs/sources/troubleshooting/_index.md

 +++
 title = "Troubleshooting"
-description = "Guide to troubleshooting Grafana problems" keywords = ["grafana", "troubleshooting", "documentation", "guide"] weight = 180
+description = "Guide to troubleshooting Plutono problems" keywords = ["plutono", "troubleshooting", "documentation", "guide"] weight = 180
 +++

 # Troubleshooting

-This page lists some tools and advice to help troubleshoot common Grafana issues.
+This page lists some tools and advice to help troubleshoot common Plutono issues.

 ## Troubleshoot with logs

-If you encounter an error or problem, then you can check the Grafana server log.
-Usually located at `/var/log/grafana/grafana.log` on Unix systems or in `<grafana_install_dir>/data/log` on other platforms and manual installations.
+If you encounter an error or problem, then you can check the Plutono server log.
+Usually located at `/var/log/plutono/plutono.log` on Unix systems or in `<plutono_install_dir>/data/log` on other platforms and manual installations.

-You can enable more logging by changing log level in the Grafana configuration file.
+You can enable more logging by changing log level in the Plutono configuration file.

-For more information, refer to [Enable debug logging in Grafana CLI]({{< relref "../administration/cli.md#enable-debug-logging" >}}) and the [log section in Configuration]({{< relref "../administration/configuration.md#log" >}}).
+For more information, refer to [Enable debug logging in Plutono CLI]({{< relref "../administration/cli.md#enable-debug-logging" >}}) and the [log section in Configuration]({{< relref "../administration/configuration.md#log" >}}).

 ## Troubleshoot transformations